Hurricane (comics): Albert Potter

 Hurricane (Albert Potter) was an enemy of Captain Britain and a former meteorologist.
 A weather experiment gave him strong weather and energy manipulating powers.
 He initially clashed with Captain Britain, but was defeated and incarcerated in Darkmoor Prison.

 While jailed, Potter agreed to participate in medical experiments.
 Doctor Samuel Merrick used him as one of the first test subjects for his Gene Match Device (GMD), rewriting Potter's DNA to include genetic material from an army ant.
 The process was intended to enhance Potter's abilities, but seemingly killed him.
 Hurricane's body was stolen by the Mys-Tech organisation, who later revived and healed him, intending to use Potter as a catspaw in their conflict with Otomocorp and the S.T.O.R.M. anti-terrorist team known as the Gene Dogs.
 Hurricane was sent to recover a Gene Scanner device from S.T.O.R.M. headquarters - the device had initially been stolen from Mys-Tech by Otomocorp's Q7 Strike Force, but had then been seized by S.T.O.R.M.'s Gene Dogs.
-Hurricane easily succeeded in this task (also capturing Doctor Merrick, who had created the Gene Dogs by using a later version of the GMD process he used on Hurricane) but was then betrayed by his new associates - Mys-Tech had booby-trapped the device and always intended that Otomocorp should seize it, so arranged this by leaking Hurricane's location to Otomocorp.
+Hurricane easily succeeded in this task, but was betrayed by his new associates - Mys-Tech had booby-trapped the device and always intended that Otomocorp should seize it, so arranged this by leaking Hurricane's location to Otomocorp.
 Hurricane was then beaten and defeated by the Q7 team.
 However, Potter escaped and took control of Q7 after realising that the GMD process had not been a complete failure - it had successfully enhanced his energy control powers, and had also granted him "hive mind" abilities patterned on the soldier ant, allowing him to mentally control others.
 Despite this, he was eventually defeated by the combined forces of the Q7 and Gene Dogs teams.

 He subsequently reformed and emigrated to the United States.
 Jobless, he nearly relapsed into a life of crime, before being convinced to stick to the straight and narrow after encountering the Fantastic Four.

 Albert Potter is considered a "potential recruit" for the Initiative program, according to Civil War: Battle Damage Report.